AnonymousKitty/CISC471-882/README.md

 # CISC471-882
-cisc 471/882 project on developing a survival model based on binary classification
+Project on developing a survival model based on binary cancer classification of lymph nodes